vkuzel/Gradle-Spring-Boot-Multi-Project-Plugin/README.md

 }
 ````

-In root project run the `discoverProjectDependencies` to generate project dependencies into files.
+In root project run the `discoverProjectDependencies` to store dependencies to files.
-Class used to preserve the dependencies can be found in [Gradle Project Dependencies](https://github.com/vkuzel/Gradle-Project-Dependencies).
+Class used to preserve dependencies can be found in [Gradle Project Dependencies](https://github.com/vkuzel/Gradle-Project-Dependencies).

 ````bash
 gradle discoverProjectDependencies